MicrosoftDocs/microsoft-style-guide/styleguide/final-publishing-check.md

 **Cite quotations and references**.
 See [Using quotes in advertising and marketing](https://microsoft.sharepoint.com/sites/lcaweb/Home/Marketing/Marketing-and-Advertising-Content/Quotes) to learn how.
 (This page requires Microsoft network access.)

 **Keep it legal**.
 Refer to company and product names correctly and make sure your content complies with legal requirements.
 If you include examples or scenarios, use the [fictitious content](https://microsoft.sharepoint.com/sites/LCAWeb/Home/Copyrights-Trademarks-and-Patents/Trademarks/Fictitious-Names) provided on CELAWeb.
 (This page requires Microsoft network access.)
-To learn more, see [Legal content](/style-guide/legal-content/).

 **Take a break**.
 Leave the finished piece alone for a day.
 Read it again tomorrow—you may see things you missed.